Matre5/Matre5/README.md

 ### Hi there 👋

+### I am Matre Aiguokhian
+I am a python and Javascript Programmer, also a data scientist.

+🔭 I’m currently working on a Symptom-Based Medicine Recommendation System using Machine learning

 <!--
 **Matre5/Matre5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.